muskan2901/Smart-Voting-System/README.md

 # Smart-Voting-System
 Simple web app using django and open cv

-Smart voting System uses Facial Recognition along side traditionl passwords which provides an additional security.
+Smart voting System uses Facial Recognition along side traditional passwords which provides an additional security.
 This Web App is designed to serve the needs of organisation and institutions.

 # Software requirements
 >Django,